status-im/nimbus-eth2/README.md

 ### Connecting to testnets

-Nimbus should be able to connect to any of the testnets published in the [eth2-clients/eth2-testnets repo](https://github.com/eth2-clients/eth2-testnets/tree/master/nimbus).
+Nimbus connects to any of the testnets published in the [eth2-clients/eth2-testnets repo](https://github.com/eth2-clients/eth2-testnets/tree/master/nimbus).
 For example, connecting to our testnet0 is done with the following commands:

 ```bash